lexandree/OpenStreetMap-Bonn/project.md

 Bonn, Germany.

-I have got the data direct from the site using the export tool.
+I had got the data direct from the site using the export tool.

 I'm from St.Petersburg, Russia, but live in Bonn last ten years.
 The map of St.Petersburg weights 944MB and it is too big for this work.
-The osm map file of Bonn weights 230MB only and is precisely created.
+The osm map file of Bonn weights 230MB only and was created precisely.
 Nevertheless, there is always something to improve.

 ### Project